The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Towards an Optimal Solution to Apportionment

 A second natural principle is \textit{Universality}.
 Although we focus here on the case of U.S.\ Congressional apportionment, we view this task as just one of many closely related political or economic apportionment problems, to which one and the same methodology or strategy should be applicable whenever the goal is equality or proportionality of representation or, more broadly, fairness in the distribution or division of some limited, discrete resource.
 In particular, in the case of the U.S.\ Congress, the Constitution requires that $a_s \ge 1$ for each state, but this is not necessarily or even typically the case for, say, party-list proportional representation, where parties with few votes may not receive any seats, and in principle there could even be more parties than seats ($S > R$).
 Universality demands that in the face of any these tasks, essentially the same goals should be pursued and same methods adopted, just with different interpretations of the variables and with different choices for the auxiliary constraints, rather than relying on some \textit{ad hoc} or artificial adjustment to the optimization method itself or to its output.
 This alone seems to rule out about half of the traditional apportionment algorithms, namely any that \textit{automatically} assign at least one seat to each party even in the absence of explicit lower bound constraints.

 A second aspect of Universality arises as we recall that the congressional apportionment problem in the narrow sense, i.e., awarding of legislative seats, is part of a hierarchical sequence of related political tasks, namely: \begin{enumerate} \item choice of House size $R$ (total number of representatives); \item inter-state apportionment of representatives $\bv{a}$; \item intra-state choice of congressional district sizes $d_{sk}$, when district-based representation is employed (which is currently required by law for all states with $a_s > 1$), \end{enumerate} all based on the represented populations $\bv{p}$ obtained from the census, and consistent with Constitutional lower and upper bounds.
-It seems to us that the \textit{very same} principles of fair allocation or measures of proportionality which guide the apportionment of seats between states, should also be able to inform better choices of overall House size, or to assess inequities in Congressional district sizes within states.
+It seems to us that the \textit{very same} principles of fair allocation or measures of proportionality which guide the apportionment of seats between states, should also be able to inform better choices of overall House size, or to assess inequities in Congressional district sizes within states.\footnote{A fourth task involves choosing the districts within states, i.e., the people whom Representatives are mean to represent.
+Although also of fundamental concern, problems of re-districting, and of detecting or defending against gerrymandering, are largely distinct from the problem of apportionment itself.}

 While it is evident that with fixed population counts, certain seat totals $R$ divide up more reasonably (with fewer ``leftover'' seats to award) than others, and while it is equally clear that differences in district sizes within states are, from the point of view of constituents, as undemocratic and unfair as differences between states,\footnote{Here we are thinking of inequalities in legislative representation.
 Because of the structure of the electoral college, inter-state inequities in apportionment also introduce an additional layer of unfairness in presidential elections.} few methods of apportionment purport to quantify these sorts of mismatches using the \textit{same type of measure} employed to judge the apportionments themselves.
 We consider it a major selling point that our proposed method achieves this unified perspective in a completely natural way.